-Rob Cresson, chronic pain patient and advocate, said, “Legalization can help patients on the margins, who are currently under served by the New Jersey medical marijuana program.”
+Rob Cresson, a chronic pain patient, and advocate said, “Legalization can help patients on the margins, who are currently under-served by the New Jersey medical marijuana program.”
 After describing his journey in great detail he said, “I’ve got 99 problems, but addiction to opioids isn’t one of them… thanks to medical cannabis,” making reference to a Jay-Z song “99 Problems…”.

 Retired DEA Agent Jack Teitelman discussed how cannabis could help reduce the opioid crisis in NJ.
 “There is more good associated with legalization, [than bad].”

 Dr. Andrew Medvedovsky, physician with, “We give our patients no viable options to opioids.”
 Medvedovsky treats patients with cannabis as an alternative to opioids and other dangerous treatments.

 Dan Pabon, Colorado state representative, suggested to start collecting data now to be able to monitor trends.
 “Colorado has seen no increase in youth usage and a decline in opioid use.”
 He suggested that NJ start collecting data now, such as teen use, driving under the influence, and arrests, so that there is significant data to understand if legalization is working or not.

 Committee Chair Danielson asked Pabon, “What did you do great in Colorado?”

 Pabon responded, “In Colorado, we set the North Star to be the children.
 The winners were kids, and the losers were cartels and criminals.”